Fleece (band): History

 Rogers, Soil and Gabe Miller began jamming together as teenagers in Toronto during summer camp.
 The band was formed in 2013 when the trio left for Montreal to study at Concordia and McGill University, meeting Jonathan Bell and Colin Spratt.
 Their debut album, Scavenger was named after their patchy process of arranging eclectic pieces of music.
-In May 2015, the band uploaded "how to write an Alt-J song" on YouTube, a humorous parody of the band, which included Soil eating rice cakes during the performance.
+In May 2015, the band uploaded "how to write an Alt-J song" on YouTube, a humorous parody of the band, which included Soil and Rogers eating rice cakes during the performance.
 In response to the video going viral, Alt-J briefly changed their Twitter display picture to a rice cake.

 Bell and Spratt left, while Ennenberg and Daniel joined between the band's second album, Voyager, which was released in January 2017.
 Fleece funded the album's 17-show American tour on Kickstarter.

 In June 2020, the band released "So Long".
 The proceeds from the first month of streams were donated to the Black Youth Helpline, the Black Coalition for AIDS Prevention and the Native Women's Association of Canada.

 The band reformed as a "queer quartet" for their third album, Stunning & Atrocious, which was released in August 2021.
 The band toured North America through the fall.

 In July 2025, Fleece announced their fourth album, TORNADO, written and recorded in 2023, would be released in October.